 I get a ton of questions from friends and fellow bloggers about the things that I use here on my blog.
 Now, I’ve previously written about the plugins I’ve used here, but some people are still interested in everything else.

-So I’ve decided to write out a quick list of everything that I use here and on my other two blogs.
+So I’ve decided to write out a quick list of the basic blogging tools that I use.

-So, there you have it… my list of things that I use here on and for the blog (not including my photography equipment… stay tuned for that post).
+So, there you have it… my list of things that I use here on and for the blog (not including my photography equipment).